Blog

 KPIs, or Key Performance Indicators

 During a recent webinar hosted by FP Transitions, several attendees had questions about KPIs.
-Marcus Hagood Director of Equity Management System at FP Transitions, and Mike McKennon, EMS Consultant at FPT, had previously hosted a webinar on KPIs, and many of those key points are featured in the following post.Knowing the KPIs
+Marcus Hagood Director of Equity Management Solutions®at FP Transitions, and Mike McKennon, EMS™ Consultant at FPT,...Posted by FP Transitions on July 30, 2020

 Considering Key Staff During the Sale of Your Business